scikit-learn-contrib/skglm/doc/index.rst

 Installing ``skglm``
 -------------------

-``skglm`` is available on both PyPi.
+``skglm`` is available on PyPi.
 Get the latest version of the package by running

 .. code-block:: shell